SajithAravindan/code-quiz-app/README.md

 User Story & Acceptance Criteria follow the AS AN / I WANT / SO THAT format.

 # User Story
+AS A coding boot camp student
+I WANT to take a timed quiz on JavaScript fundamentals that stores high scores SO THAT I can gauge my progress compared to my peers

+# Acceptance Criteria
 * GIVEN I am taking a code quiz
 * WHEN I click the start button
 * THEN a timer starts and I am presented with a question